RippleAdder/Modus-Javascript-Bridge/README.md

 ### --- getCurrentUserName ---

-Returns the currently logged in user's name (first and last) (encoded in base64)
+Returns the currently logged in user's name (first and last)

 ##### Implementation